mosip/documentation/docs/ctk-features.md

 3. ABIS- Automated Biometric Identification System (ABIS) vendors provide ABIS component which performs de-duplication of a resident's biometric data.
 This is useful to ensure uniqueness of resident’s biometrics.
 MOSIP’s ABIS partners communicate with MOSIP via a queue.
 MOSIP defines ABIS specs for the same.

-CTK supports testing of compliance with all above specifications.
+CTK supports testing of compliance with all the above specifications.

 ## How does Compliance Tool Kit work?